peka01/ntr-test/docs/en/troubleshooting.md

 ## Common problems and solutions

-### "Cannot mark presence"
+### "Cannot mark check-in"

-**Symptoms:** The "Mark presence" button does not work or is grayed out.
+**Symptoms:** The "Mark check-in" button does not work or is grayed out.

 **Possible causes:**
 - You do not have enough punch cards
 - You are not registered for the training
-- You have already marked attendance for this training
+- You have already marked check-in for this training
 - The platform is still loading

 **Here is how to solve it:**
 1. **Check the balance of your voucher**
    - Go to Admin view or check your profile
-   - You need at least 1 punch card to mark attendance
+   - You need at least 1 punch card to mark check-in

 2. **Check your registration**
    - Go to the registration page
    - Make sure you are registered for the training
    - Register first if you are not

-3. **Check your previous attendance**
+3. **Check your previous check-in**
-   - Go to the Attendance view
+   - Go to the Check-in view
-   - See if you have already marked attendance for this course
+   - See if you have already marked check-in for this course
-   - Cancel previous attendance if you want to mark again
+   - Cancel previous check-in if you want to mark again

 4. **Refresh the page
    - Press F5 or click on the refresh button